-Airocide PPT photocatalytic air purifiers contain the same NASA-developed technology used in a variety of Airocide air purifying product lines.
+Airocide PPT photocatalytic air purifiers contain the same Technology Developed for Nasa used in a variety of Airocide air purifying product lines.
 In addition to serving the floral and perishable preservation and food safety industry, the technology is has been developed to kill/remove/eliminate airborne pathogenic and non-pathogenic microorganisms in vegetative and spore states (bacteria, mold & fungi, viruses and dust mites), allergens, odors and harmful volatile organic compounds (VOC’s ) in air in a variety of commercial, government, and residential applications including the medical healthcare industry (Airocide air purifiers are FDA Class II listed medical devices).

 A clinical test of the Airocide PPT air purifying system was conducted in a tomato ripening